cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 JMX Managment & Monitoring
 --------------------------

-The `JMX <http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html>`_ technology provides a standard solution for managing and monitoring java applications.
+The `JMX <http://www.oracle.com/technetwork/java/javase/tech/javamanagement-140525.html>`_ technology provides a standard solution for managing and monitoring the java applications.
 With the JMX feature, you can manage and monitor both Cassandra and Elasticsearch.

 JMX Monitoring
 ..............

-The JMX feature expose Elasticsearch metrcis over JMX, allowing to monitor Elasticsearch cluster, index shards, threadpool and networks activities.
+The JMX feature exposes Elasticsearch metrics over JMX, allowing monitoring the Elasticsearch cluster, index shards, threadpool and networks activities.
-You can browse these metrics with various JMX clients like `VisualVM <https://visualvm.github.io/>`_ or `jmxterm <http://wiki.cyclopsgroup.org/jmxterm/>`_.
+You can browse these metrics with various JMX clients such as `VisualVM <https://visualvm.github.io/>`_ or `jmxterm <http://wiki.cyclopsgroup.org/jmxterm/>`_.

 JMXTerm example :